nopaixx/TensorFlow-GeneticsAlgo/README.md

 This is with genetic algorithms we can train a network to make complex decisions such as (buy,sell, parcial close, hedges etc..) all based on the current state of command control of the trading platform.
 (FOR MORE INFORMATION ABOUT FIANACIAL STOCK WITH GENETICS ALGORHITMS PLEASE READ Project https://github.com/nopaixx/MaketsGA)

+# About train.py
+For easy implementation code we have based ourselves on the kaggle competition TAG SALT IDENTIFICATION (https://www.kaggle.com/c/tgs-salt-identification-challenge)